 Should I Sue the Trucking Company?

 It should be that simple, but in most situations, there is no clear answer.
 Sometimes the trucking company will enlist a third-party vendor to provide additional drivers for a large delivery.
 Sometimes the trucking company will be hired by a larger corporation who requires that they enforce longer hours on the road.
-Because of all these potential complications, it’s better to have a skilled tractor trailer accident lawyer in Indianapolis, IN by your side if you hope to file a personal injury claim.
+Because of all these potential complications, it’s better to have a skilled truck accident lawyer in Indianapolis, IN, like from Ward & Ward Law Firm, by your side if you hope to file a personal injury claim.
 They will ensure that you file a lawsuit against the correct party so you can receive the damages you deserve.